Mental wellbeing skills groups for young people and families

 We know it’s a long wait.
 Here are some other services you may find useful.

 DBTeen is a dialectical behaviour therapy (DBT) informed program delivered in a Primary Care environment, offering skills training for young people aged 14-18 experiencing some or all of the following:

 The program is delivered in multifamily groups whereby carers develop the same skills alongside their teens and support them to embed the skills in their day to day lives.
 The program is as much for carers as the young person.

-An adult carer or parent must also commit and attend all 12 sessions with the young person.
+DBTeen is a dialectical behaviour therapy (DBT) program for young people aged 14-18 who exhibit difficulty regulating their emotions and behaviour.
+A parent or adult carer must also commit and attend all 12 sessions with the young person.

-For more information on eligibility, refer to page 2 of our Brochure below.
+For more information on eligibility, see our brochure below.

 Lifeline WA is offering 12-week DBTeen skills groups which will cover the following key components: